St Andrew Holborn (church): 16th to 18th century

 The medieval St Andrew's survived the 1666 Great Fire of London, saved by a last minute change in wind direction, but was already in a bad state of repair and so was rebuilt by Christopher Wren anyway.
 In what is his largest parish church, he rebuilt from the foundations (creating the present crypt) and gave the existing medieval stone tower (the only medieval part to survive) a marble cladding.
 Its rector from 1713 to 1724 was Henry Sacheverell, who is buried beneath the church's altar.

 In 1741, the philanthropic sea captain Thomas Coram set up the Foundling Hospital for abandoned children in a house in nearby Hatton Garden.
 The following year, the charity moved to new premises in Bloomsbury and remained there until 1935.

 The church of St George the Martyr Holborn was built between 1703 and 1706, as a chapel of ease for the parish.
 It became a parish church in its own right in 1723.

+On November 1, 1799, Marc Isambard Brunel married Sophia Kingdom at the church.